pelumy/pelumy/README.md

 <img src="https://raw.githubusercontent.com/pelumy/pelumy/main/linked-in Banner.png" alt="Banner">

 <p align="center">After being in the web development area of software development for a while, I recently dived into mobile development majoring in iOS development and writing the Swift language.
 I plan to understand backend development too.
 As a software engineer, the more I learn, the more I realize how much I still need to learn.
+This is why I write <a href="https://medium.com/@raimi_itunu">technical articles </a> on things I learn while helping others learn too.</p>
-When I am not writing code or fixing bugs, I am seeing animated movies or spending time with loved ones.
+<p align="center">When I am not writing code or fixing bugs, I am seeing animated movies or spending time with loved ones.
 I enjoy growth and look forward to growing everyday.</p>
 </p>
 <!--
 <p align="center">